Metaswitch/clearwater-readthedocs/docs/OPTIONS_poll_support.md

 ### Node local URIs
 To determine if a URI is 'node local' Sprout compares it to the list of identities we associate with the node when creating the stack at start of day.
-To see what your Sprout process considers it's local identities to be, you can check the beginning of your sprout logs, under the log line `Local host aliases:`.
+To see what your Sprout process considers its local identities to be, you can check the beginning of your sprout logs, under the log line `Local host aliases:`.
 As an example, on an EC2 based Sprout node, you will see something like the following: